Xanax vs Ativan

 Alprazolam and lorazepam are both benzodiazepines, and they share most of their important features, including the cautions.

 - Both carry the two FDA boxed warnings: one about abuse, misuse, addiction, physical dependence, and withdrawal, and one about the danger of combining them with opioids.
+Together with an opioid, either drug can cause extreme sedation, slowed breathing, coma, and death.

 - Both can cause dangerous withdrawal, including seizures, if stopped abruptly, so both must be tapered slowly with a prescriber.